-This light will flash at a fast rate for approximately 16 seconds, when the vehicle security alarm is arming, and then will flash slowly until the vehicle is disarmed.
+This light will flash at a fast rate for approximately 16 seconds when the vehicle security alarm is arming, and then will flash slowly until the vehicle is disarmed.
+The light will also turn on for about three seconds when the ignition is first turned to ON/ RUN.